Moebius2107/DataEngProject/README.md

 ![Average skills](/img/skill_average.png)

-We can see that the hackathon with the highest average number of skills is the hackathon named '' with around 20.
+We can see that the hackathon with the highest average number of skills is the hackathon named 'Hackillinois 2018' of the US with around 20.
 The rest of the hackathons in this capture have around 15 skills.

 Which are the top 10 states (in order) with the most participants in hackatons?